Probate Q&A Series

 • Spouse has an indirect financial interest: even if only one person is named as beneficiary, a spouse may still be viewed as benefiting from the household’s receipt of estate funds, which can make the witness look “interested.”

-• Local practice and form instructions: some receipt forms or estate administrators expect a disinterested witness even if the form does not say it clearly; ignoring that expectation can lead to rejection and re-signing.
+• Local practice and form instructions: some receipt forms or estate administrators may prefer a disinterested witness even if the form does not say it clearly; ignoring that expectation can lead to rejection and re-signing.

 • Execution problems: a witness who did not actually observe the signing (or did not receive an acknowledgment) can create credibility issues if the signature is later questioned.